Florian-Wilhelm/Raspberry-Pi/README.md

 ## Projects

-Project numbers are in chronological order.
+Note: project numbers are in chronological order.

 ### Raspberry Pi